-SweetTree is proud to be backing a play that explores the impact that early onset dementia can have on families.
-And as SweetTree’s Admiral Nurse Rikki Lorenti found when he recently attended a play reading and took part in a post-show Q&A, it raises many important questions.
+SweetTree is proud to be backing a play that explores the impact that Early Onset Dementia can have on families.
+As SweetTree’s Admiral Nurse Rikki Lorenti found when he recently attended a play reading and took part in a post-show Q&A, it raises many important questions.

 The play is being performed across the UK in hospitals, hospices, care homes, universities, community centres, libraries, theatres and schools.
 Audiences have included senior NHS staff, dementia practitioners, GPs and nurses, as well as friends and family of people with a dementia diagnosis.

 It is endorsed by leading charities, including Dementia UK, Dementia Pathfinders, Dementia Forward, Cruse and the National Council for Palliative Care, and has been welcomed as a learning resource for carers, family, health professionals and dementia practitioners.

 “It’s been a real voyage of discovery, and the feedback I’ve had from families, carers and mental and heath care practitioners has been invaluable,” explains Brian Daniels, the play’s writer/producer.